Cherry Eye in Cats: What Causes It and How It’s Treated

 - Dr. Nenad Misura

-While cherry eye is less common in cats than dogs, it can still affect our best friends.
+While cherry eye is less common in cats than in dogs, it can still affect our best friends.
 Fortunately, this eye condition is treatable, especially when addressed early on.
 With the right care, most cats with cherry eye recover well and return to their happy, healthy selves.

 Share